fangwei123456/spikingjelly/docs/source/tutorial_en.clock_driven.rst

 SNN compared with RNN
 ----------
 The neuron in SNN can be regarded as a kind of RNN, and its input is the voltage increment (or the product of current and membrane resistance, but for convenience, ``clock_driven.neuron`` uses voltage increment).
 The hidden state is the membrane voltage, and the output is a spike.
-Such SNN neurons are Markovian: the output at the current time is only related to the input at the current time and the state of the neuron itself.
+Such spiking neurons are Markovian: the output at the current time is only related to the input at the current time and the state of the neuron itself.

-You can use three discrete equations —— charge, discharge, reset —— to describe any discrete spiking neuron:
+You can use three discrete equations —— Charge, Discharge, Reset —— to describe any discrete spiking neuron:

 .. math::